top of page

 Together Through Gardening.
 From hands-on workshops to large-scale exhibitions, the Virgin Islands Horticultural Society hosts events that inspire, educate, and engage the community.

-sunday 4th may | 10am to 6pm
+sunday 4th may | 12 noon to 6 pm

 A Symphony of Blooms